 - Associate Members shall be entitled to participate in all activities of the Association save that they shall not enjoy any voting rights whatsoever or be eligible for election to the Committee or office.

-- The Committee shall have power to remove any Member from Membership of the Association if it considers it in the interests of the Association to do so.
+- The Committee shall have power to remove any Member or Associate Member from Membership of the Association if it considers it in the interests of the Association to do so.

 Amended November 1986

 Further Amended March 2000

 Further Amended November 2011

 Further Amended November 2012